isomerpages/pmo-nptd/media-centre/press-releases/_posts/2012-06-01-post-marriage-and-parenthood-trends-in-singapore.md

 Encouraging marriage and parenthood is a priority for the Government.
 The Government provides a broad range of measures to support Singaporeans’ aspirations of getting married and having children.
 1. To help singles find their life partner, the Social Development Network reaches out to around 100,000 singles each year to provide them with more social interaction opportunities.
 2. There are housing schemes to help couples set up home.
-The Housing & Development Board has significantly increased the supply of Build-to-Order (BTO) flats, and priority is given to first-time applicants in purchasing their flats.
+The Housing &amp; Development Board has significantly increased the supply of Build-to-Order (BTO) flats, and priority is given to first-time applicants in purchasing their flats.
 Young couples can also apply for CPF Housing Grants (such as the Family Grant and the Additional CPF Housing Grant) to help them finance the purchase of public housing.
 3. To help parents defray the costs of raising children, there is the Baby Bonus Scheme, comprising a cash gift and the Child Development Account (CDA) with matching co-savings from the Government.
 Subsidised education and healthcare, as well as significant tax rebates and tax reliefs also help to ease child-raising costs.
 4. In the area of work-life support, mothers have maternity leave of 16 weeks.
 To facilitate shared parental responsibilities in looking after children, each parent has paid child care leave of 6 days per year for children up to age 7, and an additional 6 days of unpaid infant care leave per year for children up to age 2.
 5. To provide parents with child care options, the Government has focused on improving the quality, affordability and accessibility of child care services.
 Parents can qualify for child care subsidies and tap on the savings in their child’s CDA to pay child care fees.
 To improve the quality of child care, the Government funds scholarships and teaching awards to attract more teachers into the child care sector.
 Efforts have also been stepped up to build new centres in housing estates with high demand.